top of page

 Government fees

 When you lodge your application for divorce there’s a filing fee payable to the court.
-In early 2021 it was $930.
+As of 1 July 2024 it is $1,100.

 This can be reduced considerably if you’re eligible for a fee reduction.
-In early 2021 the reduced fee was $310.
+As of 1 July 2024 the reduced fee is $365.

 The fees increase each year around July.
 Be sure to check before you file.
 Send us an email and we’ll get back to you with details of all the latest costs.